What We Do and Why

-For groups that work with under-represented (at-risk) youth, our base rate is $70 per person, per night and our day rate is $60 per person.
+For groups that work primarily with youth from low-income communities, our base rate is $70 per person, per night and our day rate is $60 per person.
 For all other groups, our base rate is $98 per person per night and our day rate is $75 per person.
 Overnight packages include food (lunch and dinner on the day of arrival and breakfast on the day of departure), overnight accommodations, facilities, and programming.
 Day packages include food (lunch), facilities, and programming.

-We have a limited number of scholarships which are available only to groups serving under-resourced youth.
+We have a limited number of scholarships which are available only to groups serving youth from low-income communities.
 These Egner Scholarships are awarded periodically based on a number of factors including financial need, the alignment of the awardee with our mission statement, and the opportunity for the Princeton-Blairstown Center to build a strong, on-going relationship with the school or organization.

 You can find out more about planning your trip to Blairstown by clicking here.

 For specific pricing and available dates, please contact Pat Karl at firstname.lastname@example.org or at 908-362-6765, ext.
 1.